Joe Biden denies sexual assault allegation | DW | 01.05.2020

 Support from prominent Democrat women

-Biden also sought to draw attention to his record of supporting women’s rights.
+During his campaign, Biden sought to draw attention to his record of supporting women’s rights.
 He had pledged to pick a woman as his running mate for Vice-President and has been defended on his record of sexual assault by prominent Democrats Nancy Pelosi and Stacey Abrams.

 Former Vice-President Biden is the presumptive Democratic candidate to face Republican President Donald Trump this November, as all other Democratic candidates have suspended their campaigns.